Climate Change

 Current assessment

-Current climate risk is high due to intensifying extreme weather events, rapid environmental changes, and insufficient policy responses.
+Today's climate risk is high due to unprecedented heatwaves, extreme weather events, and insufficient global policy progress.

 Latest run